 What is Proof of Loss for Property Insurance Claims?

-A Proof of Loss is a formal, sworn, written statement that a policyholder submits to their property insurance company following a covered loss.
-It is your official, signed declaration to the insurer stating the nature of the damage, the cause of the loss, the value of the damaged property, and the dollar amount you are claiming under your policy.
-Because it is signed under oath, the Proof of Loss carries significant legal weight and forms the evidentiary foundation of your insurance claim.
+Quick Answer: A Proof of Loss is a formal, sworn, written statement that a Florida policyholder submits to the insurance company following a covered property loss.
+It sets out the cause of damage, a description of the property, the value of what was lost, and the dollar amount the policyholder is claiming.
+Because it is signed under oath, it carries significant legal weight and triggers statutory deadlines governing how quickly the insurer must act on the claim under Florida Statutes Section 627.70131.

 Why Does My Florida Insurance Company Want a Proof of Loss?